You did it!! You have gotten to your goal doing the 21 Day Fix!!! Now it is time to get going into the maintenance phase!

-Now you just want to keep things just exactly like they are.
+You just want to keep things just exactly like they are.
 No more weight loss…just stay this same weight forever.

-How hard can that be??
+How hard can going into the maintenance phase be??

 Well, I am here to tell you that losing weight is almost EASIER to do than maintaining a weight loss is.
 It is a very well known fact in the “diet world” that you can put on every pound you lost plus more every time you STOP eating correctly. ( find out some ways to NOT stop once you get started!)

 I am going to try to help you understand what maintenance for the 21 Day Fix looks like.
 I personally have been in the maintenance “phase” of the program for 2 years now and so I am going to talk like an authority on the subject….cuz I am!